Acquiring customers mean nothing if you don’t retain these customers.

 But for small businesses with no funding, it may not be viable to spend a lot upfront to acquire customers.

-If cash flow is a problem at the early stage of your business, start off by acquiring lesser customers.
-As you scale, you can allocate more budget to acquire customers.
+If cash flow is a problem at the early stage of your business, start off by acquiring lesser customers and focus on increasing existing customer value.
+As you scale, you can allocate more budget to acquire new customers.

 Ultimately, the financial state of your business will determine how many customers you can acquire and still play the game.